Basketball Drills

 Shooting Drills

 Shooting rewards practice more than any other skill, but only if the practice is structured.
 Random jumpers from three-point range build bad habits that stick for years.
 Start close, focus on form, and move back only when the form holds.
 The drills below cover form work, range, free throws, and shooting under conditioning stress.
+For a deeper drill library broken down by shot type with coaching cues and common-error fixes, see our basketball shooting drills sub-topic article.

 Form Shooting (BEEF)